DiamondLightSource/malcolmjs/docs/source/userguide/working_with_a_design.rst

     * - Type
       - Description
-    * - `Parameter <parameter_attribute_>`
-      - An Attribute supporting configuration of the Block within the context of the `design_`, ultimately influencing its behaviour once in an execution environment.
     * - `Input <input_attribute_>`
       - An Attribute identifying the source of data that will be received into a `block_` via a `sink_port_` with the same name.
     * - `Output <output_attribute_>`
       - An Attribute identifying the value (or stream of values) that will be transmitted out of a `block_` via a `source_port_` with the same name.
+    * - `Parameter <parameter_attribute_>`
+      - An Attribute that can be set by a user while configuring a Block, ultimately influencing the behavior of that Block.
     * - `Readback <readback_attribute_>`
       - An Attribute whose value is set automatically by a process within the execution environment.
-Readback attributes cannot be set manually via the User Interface.
+Readback attributes cannot be set manually via the user interface.

 Attributes whose value can be set at design-time are denoted by a highlight below the attribute value field.